Pac-Man 99: Development and release

 Pac-Man 99 was developed by Arika, which had previously designed the similar battle royale games Tetris 99 and Super Mario Bros.
 35, and published by Bandai Namco Entertainment.
 Pearl Lai, brand manager of Bandai Namco Entertainment of America, believed the game was a good concept as it combined multiplayer battle royale gameplay with the already competitive Pac-Man.
 The game was announced on social media on April 6, 2021, five days after the discontinuation of Super Mario Bros.
 35, and released the following day on the Nintendo Switch for consumers who have purchased a Nintendo Switch Online membership.

 Alongside release, there was also a variety of purchasable downloadable content (DLC).
 DLC was released in separate forms: the Mode Unlock DLC comes with offline and extra modes such as private matches and score attack modes, in addition to several themes.
 Special DLC themes were released separately, which change the look of the graphics to the likes of other classic Namco arcade games, featuring themes based on Galaga, Dig Dug, Xevious, The Tower of Druaga, The Return of Ishtar, Metro-Cross, New Rally-X, Mappy, Genpei Tōma Den, Cosmo Gang the Video, Yokai Dochuki, Dragon Buster, Valkyrie no Densetsu, Rolling Thunder, Dragon Spirit, Wonder Momo, Baraduke, Toy Pop, Bravoman and Sky Kid.
 An all-in-one bundle labelled the Deluxe Pack was released on the same day, containing all DLC.
 Additional themes based on Namco games such as Hopping Mappy, Warp & Warp, The Tower of Babel, Wagan Land, Tank Battalion and Splatterhouse: Wanpaku Graffiti were released for free post-launch.

+On May 16, 2023, Bandai Namco and Nintendo announced that the game would be discontinued on October 8, 2023, though players that own the Mode Unlock DLC will be able to continue playing the offline modes after the game's servers shut down.
+The paid DLC themes and Mode Unlock DLC were delisted in August and September respectively.

 Reception

-Pac-Man 99 received a 76 out of 100 on review aggregator Metacritic, indicating "generally favorable reviews".
+Pac-Man 99 received a 76 out of 100 on review aggregator website Metacritic, indicating "generally favorable reviews".
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 58% of critics.